Explaining Pre-Compliance Chargebacks: Whatever Happened to Reason Code 98?

-- A violation of the Visa Core Rules and Visa Product and Service Rules occurred;
+- A violation of the Visa Core Rules and Visa Product and Service Rules occurred.

-- The violation is not covered by a specific dispute condition (reason code), representment or pre-arbitration right;
+- The violation is not covered by a specific dispute condition (reason code), representment, or pre-arbitration right.

-- The network member incurred a financial loss resulting directly from the violation;
+- The network member incurred a financial loss resulting directly from the violation.

 - The pre-compliance attempt to resolve was not accepted.

-This type of case is outside of the normal chargeback process, so it doesn’t affect the merchant’s chargeback ratio.
-While damage was done with the original dispute, it won’t be assessed a second time.
+This type of case is outside the normal chargeback process, so it doesn’t affect the merchant’s chargeback ratio.
+While the damage was done with the original dispute, it won’t be assessed a second time.

-What Are Considered Compliance Violations?
+What Are Visa Compliance Violations?

 - The cardholder agreed to be charged at least once, but the merchant billed for multiple key-entered transactions without the cardholder’s authority (card-present environment).